Making Multiples - Blanking Dies and Pattern Development with Jayne

 you to problem solve.

-- We will be using Susan Kingsley’s book, Hydraulic Die Forming for
+- We will be using Susan Kingsley’s book, Hydraulic Die Forming for Jewelers and Metalsmiths, as a reference.

 Supply List: Tool and material kit supplied by instructor for